INTERSECT-training/packaging/_episodes/02-jupyter-to-package.md

 You now have a package that is:
 - installed in editable mode in an isolated environment,
-- can be interacted with in tests and in an interactive console,
+- can be interacted with in tests and in an interactive console, and
-- has a passing test, and
+- has a passing test.

-- is installable by anyone.
+However, it still lacks critical metadata which _permit_ other people to use it, or allow people to cite it.
 In the following episodes we'll look at at what else you need to make a fully fledged package.

 > ## Going further